 The group staged an all-night “talkathon,” and the subject was climate change.
 The Christian Science Monitor notes that it was like a pajama party, “minus the pajamas, and definitely minus some of their colleagues.”

 “Climate change is a mixed bag” for Democrats, says Jennifer Duffy, who tracks Senate races for the Cook Political Report.
-“While it certainly motivates parts of the Democratic base, it also is a big negative for them with other voters.”
+“While it certainly motivates parts of the Democratic base, it also is a big negative for them with other voters.”take our poll - story continues below

 It all depends on the state, she explains.